2nd Tank Battalion

 The 2nd Tank Battalion (2nd Tanks) was an armored battalion of the United States Marine Corps which was based out of the Marine Corps Base Camp Lejeune, North Carolina.
 It fell under the command of the 2nd Marine Division and the II Marine Expeditionary Force.
-The United States Marine Corps plans to deactivate its tank battalions in order to conform to its 2030 modernization plan.
-After 79 years of service the 2nd Tank Battalion was decommissioned on May 5, 2021.
+Beginning in 2020 the United States Marine Corps deactivated all its tank battalions in order to conform to its 2030 modernization plan.
+The 2nd Tank Battalion was deactivated on May 5, 2021, after 79 years of service.